-Sociopaths: a path to self-preservation or mental pathology.
+Sociopaths: the path to self-preservation or mental pathology.
 What is sociopathy and why is it dangerous?

 Sociopathy is a type of psychological disorder that makes a person prone to antisocial behavior.
-Sociopaths live in discord with society.
-Very often, sociopaths pose a threat to society, because they show aggression and are prone to illegal actions and organizing sex, they can harm themselves and others.
-There are several signs of a sociopath, including lack of remorse, disregard for the law, constant lying.
+Sociopaths live at odds with society.
+Very often, sociopaths pose a threat to society because they are aggressive and prone to illegal actions and organizing sexts, they can harm themselves and others.
+There are several signs of a sociopath, including lack of remorse, disregard for the law, and constant lying.

 Steps

-So what are the characteristics of sociopaths?
+So, what qualities do sociopaths have?
 Sociopaths are usually very charming and charismatic.
 Their personality attracts like a magnet, so they become popular in their circles.
-They usually have a highly developed libido and may be addicted to sex.
+They usually have a highly developed libido and can be addicted to sex.

-Pay attention to the person's behavior in the past and now.
+Pay attention to the person's past and present behavior.
 Sociopaths behave spontaneously and are extremely unfriendly.
-They often go beyond social norms, and can do strange, risky, and outrageous things without thinking about the consequences.
+They often go beyond social norms and may do strange, risky and outrageous things without thinking about the consequences.

-Pay attention to the person's relationship with other people.
-Communication with other people can tell a lot about a person.
+Pay attention to the person's relationships with other people.
+Communication with other people can reveal a lot about a person.
 Sociopaths know how to convince others, charm and provoke aggression.
-As a result, the sociopath's friends and colleagues are willing to do whatever he provokes them to do.
+As a result, the sociopath's friends and colleagues are ready to do whatever he provokes them to do.

-• Don't assume that a sociopath is necessarily a bad person or a criminal.
+• Don't think that a sociopath is necessarily a bad person or a criminal.

-• Sociopathy is genetically transmitted.
-Cruelty, enmity towards people and crime are literally in the blood of such people.
+• Sociopathy is transmitted genetically.
+Cruelty, hostility towards people and crime are literally in the blood of such people.
 That is why only the sociopath himself can change himself.

 • Dating a sociopath is devastating both emotionally and mentally.
 Pay attention to possible signs and, if present, protect yourself as soon as possible.
-When it comes to starting a new relationship, be careful and, if necessary, move away and end the relationship.
-Be careful and tell someone about what happened.
+When it comes to starting a new relationship, be careful and, if necessary, distance yourself and break off the relationship.
+Be careful and tell someone what happened.

-• As a rule, it is possible to identify a sociopath only in adulthood, but the symptoms begin to appear earlier - from the age of 15.
+• As a rule, a sociopath can only be identified in adulthood, but symptoms begin to appear earlier - from the age of 15.

 Warnings

-• Don't try to help the sociopath on your own and don't tell others that the person needs help.
-If it seems to you that your acquaintance is a sociopath, try to stop communicating with him.
+• Do not try to help a sociopath yourself and do not tell others that this person needs help.
+If you think that someone you know is a sociopath, try to stop communicating with him.

-dissocial personality disorder (antisocial personality disorder by DSM; sociopathy; old names - personality disorder of the emotionally incapacitated, antisocial psychopathy, geboid psychopathy, psychopathy listen)) is a personality disorder characterized by antisociality, disregard for social norms, impulsivity, sometimes combined with aggressiveness, and an extremely limited ability to form attachments.
-The latest edition of the DSM-5 American Manual of Mental Disorders notes that "psychopathy"(eng. psychopathy) and "sociopathy"(eng. sociopathy) are synonymous with antisocial personality disorder.
+Dissocial personality disorder (antisocial personality disorder according to DSM; sociopathy; outdated names - personality disorder of the emotionally incapacitated, antisocial psychopathy, heboid psychopathy, psychopathy listen)) is a personality disorder characterized by antisociality, disregard for social norms, impulsivity, sometimes combined with aggressiveness, and an extremely limited ability to form attachments.
+The latest edition of the American manual of mental disorders DSM-5 notes that "psychopathy"(eng. psychopathy) and "sociopathy"(eng. sociopathy) are synonymous with dissocial personality disorder.

 Diagnosis [ | ]